Biology

 BIO 122 Horticulture: Botany for Gardeners (3 Credits)

 Survey course in the fundamentals of horticulture and basic botany.
-Plant structure and function, nomenclature, nutrition, seed biology, propagation, pests and diseases, soils, compost, and an introduction to biotechnology.
-Discussions include growing fruits, vegetables and herbs.
+Plant structure and function, nomenclature, nutrition, seed biology, propagation, farming practices, soils, compost, and an introduction to biotechnology.
+Discussions include growing fruits, vegetables, and herbs.
 Course requirements include a field notebook, in-class discussions, independent engagement with written and multimedia resources, and a book review.
 Corequisite: BIO 123.
 Enrollment limited to 45. {N}

 Spring